European Christian Political Party: Associate members

+Individual members

 The ECPP also includes a number of individual members, although, as most other European parties, it has not sought to develop mass individual membership.

 Below is the evolution of individual membership of the ECPP since 2019.

 Organisation

 Congresses

 The ECPP organizes two General Assemblies per year.
 An annual member congress is held as well where specific themes are discussed.
 The ECPP also organizes regional conferences and other events all over Europe.